MakeItBack/Learning-Tracker/README.md

 # Learning-Tracker
-##### This is a place to keep track of my learning and progress towards web developer mastery!
+##### This is a place to keep track of my learning and progress towards web development mastery!
 Check out my [portfolio site](http://www.mikeback.me "mikeback.me")
 Or jump to my [LinkedIn page](https://www.linkedin.com/in/mikeback "linkedin.com/in/mikeback")